-The balloon you squeezed could be tilted to a different angle.
-In fact it could be tilted one hundred and eighty orientations or 180 degrees.
+The greater the amount of bend the farther apart these two focus points are and the blurrier the vision.
 Specific orientation is important in the correction of astigmatism.
 Astigmatism, therefore, has two factors that determine the correction: the amount of bend and its orientation.

-Actually, with disposable lenses, the orientation or as it is called optically the “AXIS,” is made in five or ten degree intervals.
+Actually, with disposable lenses, the orientation, or as it is called optically the “AXIS,” is made in five or ten-degree intervals.
 Higher powers require more precision and can be made in any axis.

 Because the toric lens has more power in one direction, they must resist the temptation to rotate on the eye.
 Toric lenses are therefore ballasted or made slightly thicker at the bottom of the lens to prevent rotation.

 Toric lenses today are vastly improved over their predecessors of five to ten years ago.
 The new thinner and more stable designs are introduced frequently.
 One of the newest innovations is a silicone-based lens that has exceptionally high oxygen transmissibility.
 Another is a toric geared to the dry eye patient that binds water upon it to prevent evaporation.